 Lie on your side with the ear you are treating facing the ceiling.
 If it is difficult for you to reach your ear this way, ask a friend or family member to put the drops in your ear.

 Place five to 10 drops of hydrogen peroxide in your ear with an eyedropper.
 Put the drops in the ear one at a time.
 DrSears.com recommends placing drops in the ear until you see that the drops fill the ear canal.

 Remain on your side for at least five minutes.
 Staying on your side for five minutes allows sufficient time for the hydrogen peroxide to penetrate the wax.

 Use a tissue to wipe up any drops that flow from your ears when you sit up.
 Put drops in your ear each day for five days.

-If after several days your earwax impaction is not resolving, you can gently irrigate your ears with warm water.
-Fill a clean bulb syringe with warm water and gently squeeze the bulb to force water into the ear.
+Flush the softened wax out of the ear after the fifth day.
+Fill a rubber bulb syringe with warm water and squeeze the bulb to force water into the ear.
 The force of the water should break up the softened wax and allow it to flow from the ear.